Dzhud/SeriesDowloader-NetNaija/README.md

 # SeriesDowloader-NetNaija
-# Script to automate film show download on popular Nigerian entertainment website, NetNaija.
+Script to automate film show download on popular Nigerian entertainment website, NetNaija.
 Subtitle of shows are downloaded as well.
-# The script scrapes thenetnaija.com to download any available series.
+The script scrapes thenetnaija.com to download any available series.
 This is for convenience given the Ad clogs that users often face when navigating the website.
-# Ensure you download Chromedriver or another executable for Selenium Webdriver to control the browser.
+Ensure you download Chromedriver or another executable for Selenium Webdriver to control the browser.
-# Also ensure you get the download page of the file in this manner 'https://www.thenetnaija.com/videos/series/14277-tom-and-jerry-in-new-york/season-1/episode-2'
+Also ensure you get the download page of the file in this manner 'https://www.thenetnaija.com/videos/series/14277-tom-and-jerry-in-new-york/season-1/episode-2'
-# You can adjust the script for the likes of `inputURL`, `executable_path`, `download_dir`, `executable_path_for_chrome`
-# The following code donwloads the video of choice
+You can adjust the script for the likes of `inputURL`, `executable_path`, `download_dir`, `executable_path_for_chrome` The following code donwloads the video of choice:

 initializer = SeriesDLerforNetNaija()
 # Download page's link in this manner